 As previously stated, not all cockroaches that have wings can fly.
 There are actually only a handful of species that are known for their flying abilities —the American cockroach, Cuban cockroach, Asian cockroach, Australian cockroach, Pennsylvania Wood cockroach, and Megaloblatta.
 As you can see from the names, very few come from North America.

 How to get rid of flying cockroaches

-Cockroaches are the oldest surviving insect form on the planet, which must mean that they aren’t that easy to get rid of, huh?
-You got it, Cockroaches have been on this planet long before humans even were in existence and are not going anywhere anytime soon.
+Cockroaches are the oldest surviving insect form on the planet, which must mean that they aren’t that easy to get rid of.
+Cockroaches have been on this planet long before humans even were in existence and are not going anywhere anytime soon.
 They also are equally as difficult to remove from inside a house or apartment.
 The best way to get rid of flying cockroaches is to put these preventative measures into practice, making your space unappealing to them.

-Keep all areas clean: Wipe down countertops and mop floors frequently.
-Sweep floors making sure to get any fallen crumbs and make sure to mop up any liquid spills immediately.
+- Keep all areas clean: Wipe down countertops and mop floors frequently, sweeping up fallen crumbs and mopping up any liquid spills immediately.
 Cockroaches love dirty environments, so going the extra mile when cleaning will greatly help the cause.

-At the end of the day, the most successful way to get rid of flying cockroaches is by reaching out to a pest control expert.
+At the end of the day, the most successful way to get rid of flying cockroaches, or any cockroach, is by reaching out to a pest control expert.
 Using the cockroach services and solutions from a professional will make certain any possible cockroach problem is thoroughly taken care of.
 Call us today at 888-444-6138.